Wisconsin high court strikes down incapacitated driver law

 The Dane County circuit court sided with Prado and suppressed the blood draw test result and dismissed the case.
 A state appeals court said the officer acted in good faith even though taking such samples is unconstitutional, ruled that the blood test results should not have been suppressed but said the state law about incapacitated drivers is unconstitutional.

-The appeals court threw out the lower court's ruling dismissing Prado's conviction.
+The appeals court threw out the lower court's ruling dismissing Prado's case.

 The state Supreme Court on Friday agreed with that ruling, saying the officer acted in good faith based on an unconstitutional law.
 Justice Pat Roggensack and Chief Justice Annette Ziegler filed a separate concurring opinion, saying they agreed with the end result of the ruling but not the reasoning.

+Anthony Jurek, the attorney representing Prado, said the ruling was a “mixed bag” since it found the law unconstitutional but allowed the case against Prado to proceed.
+He called the striking down of the law a “big and long overdue win for the people of Wisconsin.”

+Jurek said he was considering appealing the ruling to the U.S. Supreme Court, but had to discuss that option first with Prado.

 A criminal complaint said Prado had a blood alcohol concentration of 0.081%, just over the legal limit in Wisconsin, when a vehicle she was driving crossed the center line on a highway in Fitchburg and struck Grady's car.
-Prado, 54, was also severely injured.
+Prado, 54, was also severely injured and another person was in the vehicle with her at the time of the crash.

 Because of three prior drunken driving convictions, Prado was allowed a 0.02% maximum blood alcohol concentration.

-Note: This story was first published June 18, 2021.
-It was updated June 18, 2021, to correct that the woman police say was driving in the case hasn’t been convicted.
-She has not yet been tried.